PierrePlaziat/MaGeek/README.md

 ## Description

-Client Serveur
+Serveur and desktop application:
-- Desktop Client
-- Desktop Server
-- Deployable Server
-You can run it how you want, alone or shared with friends, local or on cloud!
+You can run the server on local or on docker.
-(Currently no user validation, first connexion attempt with a user and path will create the account)

-Powered by
-- MtgJson
-- Scryfall
-Thanks to them all mtg data is available!
+Powered by MtgJson and Scryfall, Thanks to them all mtg data is available!

-Stack
+Stack:

 - Wpf
 - AvalonDock
 - Identity Framework
 - Entity Framework
 - sqlite
 - Docker

 I heavily take advantage of .net trying to be the most seemless possible reducing at maximum friction beetween technologies.